 The Pros And Cons Of Foam Mattresses

-A Foam Mattress Feature-by-Feature Analysis
+Foam Mattress Feature-By-Feature Analysis

 One of the advantages of foam mattresses is its great affordability—in fact, they range from a very reasonable $30 to $300+ for the better quality ones.
 In general, the more expensive ones use denser foam with materials made from natural, non-toxic sources; the lower-priced ones, however, can also be a good investment.

-To be fair, it’s easier to make a foam mattress organic/environmentally friendly than it is to make a coiled-spring mattress such; then again, the coiled spring variety’s non-metal parts can also be made from environmentally-friendly materials (which, coincidentally, are also “friendly” to people).
-Simply put organic materials are much healthier for kids.
+To be fair, it’s easier to make a foam mattress organic/environmentally friendly than it is a coiled spring mattress.
+However, the coiled spring variety’s non-metal parts can also be made from environmentally-friendly materials (which, coincidentally, are also “friendly” to people).
+Simply put, organic materials are much healthier for kids.
 This is good news since regular foam can have some toxic chemicals (like polyurethane) inside that can ooze or seep (in terms of vapors) out as time goes by.
 You should know, by the way, that GREENGUARD and CertiPUR-US certifications don’t necessarily mean a mattress is organic.
-If you want “organic/breathable” make sure your mattress says so.
-We would recommend the naturepedic/newton crib mattress for your newborn infant.
+If you want “organic/breathable” products then make sure your mattress says so.
+We would recommend the Naturepedic/Newton crib mattress for your newborn infant.

 Unfortunately, this is one area where some foam mattresses may have an issue.
 Foam mattresses are generally soft—that’s one of the things that people like the most about them—but that softness, if too much, can be bad for infants and even for toddlers, if there is poor edge support